hydr0nium/shellbind/README.md

 # shellbind

-Shellbind is a python script that allows to bind a semi-interactive shell from the terminal to an existing crude webshell.
+Shellbind is a python script that allows to bind a semi- or fully-interactive shell to an existing crude webshell.

 ### Installation: